 This article isn’t about my opinions or views on how the government has handled things.
 It is what it is, we just have to deal with it.
 My concern is that of my kid’s education.
 If that means I have to teach them with the guidance of the professionals, so be it.

 Laptops, paper and pencils

 Laptops charged, more paper bought and pencils sharpened.
 I’m ready to go.
 I’m not sure the kids are ready mind.
-Last time we were in a lockdown and the schools where closed Mrs F was furloughed.
+The last time we were in a lockdown and the schools were closed Mrs F was furloughed.
 I was still working as a key worker, so the home-schooling was all down to Mrs F. She’s not the strict one, although she definitely wears the trousers in our house!.
 So the thought of Dad doing the home-schooling was probably a bit frightening.

 The kids have all been told to stick to the normal school times and routines.
 So that’s exactly what we’re going to do.
-Don’t worry, I’ve not made them wear uniform.
+Don’t worry, I’ve not made them wear uniforms.
 But, I have made sure they’re washed and dressed, ready for the day.
 Positive Mental Attitude.
-We also stick to break times and lunch time and then back to lessons.
+We also stick to break times and lunchtime and then back to lessons.

 Teachers, I salute you

 I have 3 kids.
 Aged, 4, 11, and 17.
 Quite a broad spectrum of curriculum between the 3.
 Chloe, the oldest, I don’t need to home school.
 She’s very well organised (when it comes to college) and focused and knows exactly what has to be done.
 The younger two, however, have the attention span of a fish.
 Both have different needs.
 Lilly, the 11-year-old, is competent enough to just crack on with remote learning and ask for help when she needs it, with the odd bit of guidance.
 Alfie has a lot to learn, numbers, letters, the formation of both, sentence building, and so on.

 Times have changed